photvedt/photvedt.github.io/_pages/academic.md

 ## My Current Research

 I am a second-year student in the Orion Radiation Measurement Group under Dr. Zhong He at the University of Michigan.
-I am currently invovled with projects related to imaging involving CdZnTe radiation detectors, and concepts related to radiography!
+I am currently involved with projects related to radiation imaging with CdZnTe radiation detectors, and concepts related to radiography!

 ## My Undergraduate Research